Skip to main content

 Deciding whether to switch to a fixed energy tariff depends on how your household uses energy.

-• Price cap: If you’re currently on a standard price-capped tariff, compare it against the fixed-rate options.
+• Price cap: If you’re on a standard price-capped tariff, compare it against fixed-rate options.
 Ofgem's energy price cap limits how much energy companies can charge rates for each gas and electricity unit, but it changes every three months.
 It's worth researching how much it may change over the next year.
-Some fixed energy plans are cheaper than the price cap
+Some fixed energy plans are cheaper than the price cap.
+To help you better understand how energy prices may change in the future, head to our price prediction page.

 Information about energy tariffs and more!